Skip to main content

 Meet our Master Falconer

-Jason Deasy from Errew Co.
-Mayo, has spent his whole life appreciating nature, which was passed down to him from his grandfather, who from a young age showed him how to live off the land and respect it.
+Jason Deasy has spent his whole life appreciating nature, which was passed down to him from his grandfather, who from a young age showed him how to live off the land and respect it.

 As a teenager Jason had more books on wildlife than schoolbooks which grew his fascination of all types of animals, and in particular large predators.
 After a few years of travelling around the world to places such as Australia and New Zealand, Jason fell in love with another 5,000-year-old pastime, surfing.
 This brought to life his love for nature as he witnessed the oceans teeming with wildlife.
 In Sydney Zoo he fell in love with a Wedge-tailed Sea Eagle.
 This fascinating bird left a lasting impression on Jason, as he swore upon his return to Ireland that he would become as Falconer.